RECRUITING LOCAL TALENT

 LEADERSHIP TRAINING AND DEVELOPMENT

 We’re developing national capacity through skills development and training.
-Through the CTG Learning platform, we offer our employees learning and development opportunities designed to broaden their skills, grow their careers, and maintain their safety in the field.
-Part of the respected e-learning platform Kaya, developed by The Humanitarian Leadership Academy, it offers a wide catalogue of courses developed by leading international humanitarian and development organisations, ranging from security awareness to operating within the COVID-19 landscape.
-CTG Learning will also ensure new staff are prepared for deployment with the compulsory Onboarding Pass course.
+Our CTG Learning platform offers our staff access to learning opportunities that broaden their skills, grow their careers, and ensure their safety in the field.
+Part of the respected e-learning platform Kaya, developed by The Humanitarian Leadership Academy, CTG Learning offers a catalogue of courses developed by leading humanitarian and development organisations, ranging from security awareness to gender equality in humanitarian contexts.
+CTG Learning also prepares new staff for deployment with the mandatory Onboarding Pass course.

 Head to CTG Learning here or login at the top of this website.